fhirschmann/penchy/docs/arch.rst

 .. [#] (e.g. a object is seen as a file if it has the attributes and methods of
        a file, not only if it is a subclass of file).

+.. [#] They are part of the JVM configuration and their hooks are executed by
+       the respective JVM.